-Ballots and audit sheets will be made available to the designated coach at the conclusion of each round audit.
-If a district is not auditing results and/or providing the audit to a coach representative, the coach representative should file a protest to the committee, citing this procedural violation.
-If a protest is filed, the District Committee is required to contact the tournament referee for a ruling.
+Before the tournament, one coach per school in attendance should be designated to receive ballots and audit sheets that are made available at the conclusion of each round audit.
+Online ballots, if used, should be published to coaches after each round audit.
+If a district is not auditing results and/or providing the audit to a coach representative, the coach representative should file a protest to the Committee, citing this procedural violation.
+If a protest is filed, the District Committee is required to contact the tournament ombudsperson for a ruling.